Our goal: Build the next generation of creative problem-solvers by expanding access to engaging and challenging STEM learning experiences.

 There is a nationwide shortage of afterschool and summer workers, leading to reduced access for students.

-Parents continue to struggle to find out-of-school options for their children.
+Parents want interactive and student-centered learning, but continue to struggle to find out-of-school options for their children.

-The lack of in-person out-of-school programming has led to reduced time for students to practice social-emotional learning (SEL) skills.
+Parents are prioritizing social-emotional learning (SEL) outcomes, but the lack of in-person out-of-school programming has led to reduced time for students to practice these skills.

 Children cannot be what they do not see.